FayeCarter/CV/README.md

 My background is in control systems and electrical and mechanical maintenance engineering which I have worked in over the past seven years.
 Alongside my work as an engineer, I taught myself the basics of programming, familiarizing myself with Python and building small scale projects to improve the working environment and tasks for myself and my team.

 As a graduate of the Makers Academy I now have the skills to build complex, full stack applications using JavaScript and Ruby.
 I am trained in OOP, TDD, pair programming and using agile processes.
-During my time at Makers I have fallen in love with coding and am excited to bring my passion and enthusiasm to my career.
+During my time at Makers I have fallen in love with coding and am excited to bring my passion and enthusiasm to a new role.

 ## Projects